-Dr. Lovell is currently an Associate Professor of Piano and Keyboard Area coordinator at the University of Wisconsin - Eau Claire, where his teaching duties include applied piano lessons, piano pedagogy, piano literature, class piano, and piano ensemble.
-Additionally, he is the piano review editor for Larry Fine’s “Acoustic and Digital Piano Buyer” (www.pianobuyer.com), the standard consumer reference for piano shoppers.
-He previously served on the keyboard faculties of the University of Texas - San Antonio, Texas State University, and the Eastern U.S. Music Camp at Colgate University.
+Appointed in the fall of 2016, Dr. Lovell is currently an Assistant Professor of Music and coordinates the keyboard area at Georgia College, the state’s designated public liberal arts university.
+Additionally, he is the piano review editor and regular contributor to Larry Fine’s Acoustic and Digital Piano Buyer (www.pianobuyer.com), the standard consumer reference for piano shoppers.
+He previously served on the keyboard faculties of the University of Wisconsin - Eau Claire, the University of Texas - San Antonio, and Texas State University.